Jerome Nadal: Elements of biography

-Returning to his native island and setting himself up for a comfortable ecclesiastical career, he awoke from a "deep sleep" by reading a copy of the famous letter sent from India by St. Francis Xavier to the clerics of Paris, apostrophising those who, "at the University of Paris, have more knowledge than a willingness to prepare themselves to draw fruit from it."
+Returning to his native island and setting himself up for a comfortable ecclesiastical career, he awoke from a "deep sleep" by reading a copy of the famous letter sent from India by St. Francis Xavier to the clerics of Paris, apostrophising those who, "at the University of Paris, have more knowledge than a willingness to prepare themselves to draw fruit from it".
 He became unsettled.
-He inquired and discovered "Ignatius is superior general!
+He inquired and discovered: "Ignatius is superior general!
 Xavier is in India!
 A religious order, the 'Society of Jesus', is approved!
 What amazing developments!
 I will immediately go to Rome to meet Ignatius and find out what happened."

-He went to Rome and at thirty-eight entered the Society of Jesus.
-Ignatius quickly noticed his gifts and made him a trusted associate, a "contemplative in action" as Nadal would describe the Ignatian ideal.
+He went to Rome and at the age of thirty-eight entered the Society of Jesus.
+Ignatius quickly noticed his gifts and made him a trusted associate, a "contemplative in action", as Nadal would describe the Ignatian ideal.

 He was entrusted the important task of founding the Jesuit College, Messina, the first college opened by the Jesuits, in 1548.

 He proceeded to travel and explain the newly formulated Constitutions of the Society of Jesus to the Jesuits in Italy, Spain, and Portugal.
 He reported to Ignatius the reactions, which were incorporated into the final draft of the Constitutions.

 In 1554 Ignatius, two years before his death, appointed Nadal Vicar General of the Society.
 At the General Congregation of 1558, which elected Diego Laynez as Ignatius' successor, as well as later, he was often consulted as being the one who, having been a very close collaborator with the Society's founder, best expressed his thoughts.